strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 Everything is deployed into a real Kubernetes cluster.
 All test cases with related test suites can be found in the [systemtest](https://github.com/strimzi/strimzi-kafka-operator/tree/master/systemtest) module.
-Also worth mentioning is that our system tests currently take around ~30 hours.
+Also worth mentioning is that our system tests currently take around 30 hours.
-We have 3 separate sub-sets of tests, which run in parallel so it is "only" approximately 10h per each sub-set.
+We have 3 separate sub-sets of tests, which run in parallel so it is "only" approximately 10 hours per each sub-set.
-Additionally, there is also a mvn profile for the main groups - `acceptance`, `regression`, `smoke`, `bridge` and `all`, but we suggest to use a profile with id `all` (default) and then include or exclude specific groups.
+Additionally, there is a mvn profile for the main groups - `acceptance`, `regression`, `smoke`, `bridge` and `all`, but we suggest to use a profile with id `all` (default) and then include or exclude specific groups.
 If you want specify the profile, Strimzi uses maven in its build and you can run particular test groups using a maven profile.